Environmental Effects on Cognitive Development (2014-2015)

 Environmental conditions can cause changes in gene expression through a process called epigenetics.
 Such changes in gene expression can increase one’s risk of disease and can even be passed on to one’s offspring.
-For example, pregnant women’s exposure to environmental tobacco smoke can cause changes in the DNA of their children, leading to an increased risk for the development of ADHD.
+For example, exposure to environmental tobacco smoke (ETS), either in utero or in one’s living space, can affect cognitive development, resulting in cognitive dysfunction.

-Help Babies Avoid Smoke (poster by Chenchen Feng, Rachel James, Christine Nuñez)
+Help Babies Avoid Smoke (poster by Chenchen Feng, Christine Nuñez, Laurie Hwang)

 This Team in the News